oscarcosta/serverless_demo/README.md

 ## Deploying actions with Apache OpenWhisk

-1. Implement the action
+1. Implement the action/function

   - Example of action: <https://openwhisk.apache.org/documentation.html#go>

-2. Upload the action file
+2. Upload the action code to the platform

   `$ wsk action create helloGo hello.go`

-3. Invoke the action
+3. Invoke the action (-r shows the result and -p pass the parameters)

   `$ wsk action invoke helloGo -r -p name gopher`

-4. Deploy the action and API using the *Whisk Deploy*
+4. Deploying the action and an API using the *Whisk Deploy*

   - Create the manifest file